Long position meaning

 Author: Elena Bozhkova

-the purchase of stock, currency or a commodity in anticipation that its value will increase
+The purchase of stock, currency or a commodity in anticipation that its value will increase

 Long position explained